maidsafe/temp_safe_network/sn_authd/README.md

 }
 ```

-When `safe-authd` sends a notification to each of the subscribers it also uses JSON-RPC over QUIC.
-The following is an example of a JSON-RPC message corresponding to an authorisation request notification sent from the `safe-authd` to a subscriber:
+When `sn_authd` sends a notification to each of the subscribers it also uses JSON-RPC over QUIC.
+The following is an example of a JSON-RPC message corresponding to an authorisation request notification sent from the `sn_authd` to a subscriber:
 ```
 {
   jsonrpc: "2.0",